 To be a little more affordable or small-scale, you can start with this one-person Blast tube by Airhead (check price on Amazon).

-One the other hand, if you’re looking something bigger to tow more people at once, Airhead offers this cool, four-person Switchback tube (check price on Amazon).
+On the other hand, if you’re looking something bigger to tow more people at once, check out this cool, four-person Airhead Switchback tube (check price on Amazon).
 It’s a real party tube!

 Love the party tube approach?
 You can even tow up to six people with this crazy Airhead Mega Rock Star tube (check price on Amazon).